cakephp/docs/tl/tutorials-and-examples/cms/tags-and-users.rst

         $this->set('article', $article);
     }

-Remember to add the new tags multiple select control we added to the **add.ctp** template to the **src/Template/Articles/edit.ctp** template as well.
+Remember to add the new tags multiple select control we added to the **add.php** template to the **templates/Articles/edit.php** template as well.

 Finding Articles By Tags
 ========================